 The details of your rental contract and Michigan state laws could determine if you’re able to file a successful premises liability claim.
-If you have been injured or suffered losses because of the negligence of your landlord, then it may be time for you to consult one of our experienced Michigan premises liability lawyers who is familiar with these cases.
+If you have been injured or suffered losses because of the negligence of your landlord, then it may be time for you to consult one of our experienced premises liability lawyers who is familiar with these cases.

-You should consider the details of premises liability in your rental agreement.
+You should consider the details of premises liability laid out in your rental agreement.
 Michigan’s Truth in Renting Act regulates rental agreements between landlords and tenants.
 According to this act, your landlord must adhere to the following to maintain the property:

 A landlord’s responsibility under Michigan law is to maintain the condition of their tenants’ homes and common areas within reasonable repair during the length of time of the rental agreement.
 Landlords must also keep the homes and common areas in compliance with health and safety standards.